aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Run_steps.md

 ![Filter](/img/rsteps.png)

-1. In Run steps, you will see `Rerun` button, which allows you to rerun the test again.
+1. Rerun is a button, which will appear in run steps and allows you to rerun the test again.

 ![Filter](/img/rerun.png)

-2. You can see screenshots for each step with details.
+2. Nothing you do is useless when it comes to wringing out your tests.
+You can see screenshots with details for each step in the process.
+It is simple, intuitive and quick!

 ![Filter](/img/run.gif)